Claims and Risk Management

 Electronic Monitoring Indigency Fund

-Financial reimbursement may be available to installers of GPS, alcohol, and drug monitoring devices for qualifying indigent participants required to have a monitoring device.
+Financial reimbursement may be available to installers of interlock ignition devices for qualifying indigent participants required to have a monitoring device.

 How does the EMIF provide Reimbursement?